hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

     ```
 1. TEMPORARY STEP NEEDED TO WORKAROUND A BUG: Copy the entire resource subfolder that is under the appPackage folder to the add-in folder.

-EVERYTHING BELOW THIS POINT WAS COPIED FROM ANOTHER ARTICLE AND i DON'T KNOW IF IT IS ACCURATE OR NEEDED.

 ## Move the application to Azure

 1. Open the teamsfx\app.yml file.
 Replace the entire `deploy:` section with the following code.
 These changes take account of the new folder structure and the fact that both add-in and tab files need to be deployed.